Lundberg Family Farms: History

 Albert and Frances Lundberg, the grandparents of the current Lundbergs, traveled west to Richvale, California, in 1937 from Nebraska, seeking their fortunes out west after the Great Depression.
 In Nebraska they had farmed wheat and corn, but they found that their 40 acre of hard clay in California were better suited for rice.
 Since the beginning they have been early pioneers in ecologically sound agriculture.
 While Albert Lundberg's neighbors were burning leftover rice stalks, for example, Albert devised a way to plow those stalks back into the field as fertilizer.
 Because of this early focus, the Lundbergs were the first American farmers to market a brand of organic rice products.
 In order to accomplish this, Albert's sons Wendell, Eldon, Harlan, and Homer had to build their own mill and establish a company which they called Wehah Farm, after their initials.

 The Lundbergs have grown from that 40 acre to their current 14000 acre under cultivation.
 An important factor in the Lundbergs has been education, with Harlan and Homer trained in agriculture, Eldon trained in civil engineering, and Wendell trained in industrial arts.
-The current CEO, Grant Lundberg, has a degree in agricultural business and a master's in agricultural economics.
+Third generation Grant Lundberg, has a degree in agricultural business and a master's in agricultural economics.